Cristian Chivu: Managerial career

 In August 2019, Chivu enrolled in the UEFA Pro Licence courses at Coverciano.
-In July 2021, he was announced as the new head coach of Inter Milan Primavera.
+In July 2021, he was announced as the new head coach of the Inter Milan Primavera.

 Parma

 On 18 February 2025, Chivu was appointed as the new head coach of Serie A club Parma, signing a contract until June 2026.
-On the final matchday of the 2024–25 season, Parma secured their survival in top division following a 3–2 away win over Atalanta.
+Among his players were compatriots Dennis Man and Valentin Mihăilă.
+His first match was a 2–0 league victory against Bologna.
+On the final matchday of the 2024–25 season, Parma secured their survival in the top division following a 3–2 away win over Atalanta.